-Both TMKs 5-2-001:002 and 5-2-005:012 are designated as Agricultural (A-20a) under the County Zoning.
-For A-20a zoning, the minimum building site for a structure is set at 20 acres.
-Generally, it allows for one dwelling, in addition to accessory structures that are primarily used for agricultural purposes, per 20 acres.
-The Hawai'i County Code allows for the subdivision of a parcel for a "public use" even if the parcel is below the minimum zoning lot size (Section 25-4-11).
-Therefore, subdividing the parcel, if needed, to implement the scenarios above would be permitted and would not have an impact on the zoning for the remainder of the parcel.
+To implement the heritage center scenario described in this management plan, the State DLNR DOFAW will need to initiate discussions with the landowner about acquiring land within TMK 5-2-001:002, a 42.02-acre parcel designated as Agricultural (A-20a) under County Zoning.
+Although A-20a zoning requires a minimum building site of 20 acres, the Hawai'i County Code allows for the subdivision of a parcel for "public use" even if it is below the minimum zoning lot size (Section 25-4-11).
+Therefore, subdividing one acre for the required area, as described in Section 9, would be permitted and would not affect the zoning of the remaining parcel.